ali0403hussain/core-crafter/README.md

 # Core Crafter — Bare Metal Microcontroller Development
+> ⚠️ **Project Status: Work in Progress**
+> This repository is currently under development and is not yet ready for use.
+Features may be incomplete or unstable.

 Welcome to **Core Crafter**, a collection of bare-metal development stacks for different microcontrollers.
 This repository contains complete register-level drivers, HAL layers, build system, and sample applications — all written from scratch without relying on any vendor SDK.